CleepDevice/cleep-cli/README.md

 > pip install cleepcli

 ## Compatibility
-This cli can run on platform supporting python but `watch` command is only available on Raspbian distribution.
+This cli is developed in Python and is supposed to be used on Raspbian platform for Cleep application development because it has harcoded path.

 ## Help
 Execute this command to get help on this cli: